Olympic Games still in sights: Sprinter Georgia Hulls makes dash for Paris - NZ Herald

 At 32, Nagel recently ran a 1500m personal best of 4m 9.92s.

-The Olympic Games are in Paris on July 26-August 11, with Hawke’s Bay already expected to have at least one representative in the track and field programme in steeplechaser George Beamish.
+The Olympic Games are in Paris from July 26 to August 11, with Hawke’s Bay already expected to have at least one representative in the track and field programme in steeplechaser George Beamish.